River surfing

 River surfing is the sport of surfing either standing waves, tidal bores or upstream waves in rivers.
 Claims for its origins include a 1955 ride of 1.5 mi along the tidal bore of the River Severn.

-River surfing on standing waves has been documented as far back as the early-1970s in Munich, Germany, today offering the world's largest urban surfing spot.
+River surfing on standing waves has been documented as far back as 1972 on an artificial wave created on a section of the Eisbach man-made river, a side arm of the Isar River, near Haus der Kunst in the Englischer Garten park in Munich, Germany, today offering the world's largest urban surfing spot.

 Standing waves

 In this type of river surfing, the wave is stationary on the river, caused by a high volume of water constricted by flowing over a rock and creating a wave behind.
 A requirement for this is a flowing water with shallow depth in which the inertia of the water overcomes its gravity due to the supercritical flow speed (Froude number: 1.7 - 4.5, surpassing 4.5 results in direct standing wave) and is therefore neither significantly slowed down by the obstacle nor pushed to the side.
 It is a form of hydraulic jump.
 A river surfer can face up-stream and catch this wave and have the feeling of traveling fast over water while not actually moving.

 River surfing conditions are created by a combination of underlying rock formations and specific water levels, i.e. not too much or too little water.
-Water flow is usually measured in the SI-unit cubic meters per second (m³/s) (alternatively in liters per second or cubic feet per second).
+Water flow is usually measured in the SI-unit cubic meters per second (m3/s) (alternatively in liters per second or cubic feet per second).